 All customer data is stored within a single solution in order to manage it simply and comprehensively.
 We utilise the HubSpot suite for customer management which offers a very secure and solution; trusted by over 100,000 customers in 120 countries.
 For more information on this solution about security and privacy you will find it on the HubSpot Security Program page.

-If you are an active user of our software additional data is stored in order for it to work.
+If you are an active user of our software, additional data is stored for it to work.
 We extend the same transparency and protections to that data as any other.
-See the Enify Security & Privacy [LINK] section of our web site for more detailed information.
+See our website's Enify Security & Privacy section for more detailed information.

 Enify Security and Privacy

-Epsis, the creators of Enify, have an uncompromising commitment to your privacy & security as it is the only way to build lasting trust with our customers.
-We believe in using simple language to be transparent about how Enify secures itself, the information it can collect and happens to that information.
+Epsis, the creators of Enify, has an uncompromising commitment to your privacy & security, as it is the only way to build lasting trust with our customers.
+We believe in using simple language to be transparent about how Enify secures itself, the information it can collect, and what happens to that information.
 Please take the time to read some of the detail below to stay informed and protect yourself.